tnordquist/intergalactic-unknown/docs/index.md

 what they are doing.
 Lastly, we have the "Sci-Fi Hobbyist", this person will share one of the two traits as the previous two individuals.
 They will also naturally be fans of the Sci-Fi Genre.

-> As The Busy Business Professional, I want to access all the content of the game easily, so that I may decompress from my other projects.
+> As The Busy Professional, I want to access all the content of the game easily, so that I may decompress from my other projects.

 > As The Gaming Hobbyist, I want my access to the content limited unless I work within the intended constraints of the games design, so that I may find value in my time spent.